TwilioDevEd/sync-for-iot-examples/Seeed_Studio_LinkIt_ONE/README.md

-# Twilio IoT Deployed Devices for the Seeed Studio LinkIt ONE
+# Twilio Sync IoT for the Seeed Studio LinkIt ONE

-You can find our detailed [Quickstart for Deployed Devices on the LinkIt ONE](https://www.twilio.com/docs/quickstart/deployed-devices/mqtt-linkit-one-sync-deployed-devices) on our [Documentation site](https://www.twilio.com/docs).
+You can find our detailed [Quickstart for Sync for IoT on the LinkIt ONE](https://www.twilio.com/docs/quickstart/sync-iot/mqtt-linkit-one-sync-iot) on our [Documentation site](https://www.twilio.com/docs).

 `root.crt` should be copied to the root filesystem of the LinkIt, along with the decrypted client key and cert from Twilio.
 Name those `client.key` and `client.crt`.